 He repeated this exercise with a blue cord to the south, a yellow cord to the west and a white cord to the north.
 When he was done the brown ball had become the earth.
 The Creator again rubbed his hands and there appeared Hummingbird.
 "Fly all over this earth," said Creator to Hummingbird, "and tell us what you see."
 When he returned Hummingbird reported that there was water on the west side.
 But the earth rolled and bounced, so Creator made four giant posts one each black, blue, yellow and white and had Wind place them at the four cardinal points of the earth.
 The earth was now still.
 The creation of the people, animals, birds, trees, etc takes place hereafter.

 In the beginning nothing existed, only darkness was everywhere.
 Suddenly from the darkness emerged a thin disc, one side yellow and the other side white, appearing suspended in midair.
 Within the disc sat a small bearded man, Creator, the One Who Lives Above.
 When he looked into the endless darkness, light appeared above.
 He looked down and it became a sea of light.
 To the east, he created yellow streaks of dawn.
 To the west, tints of many colors appeared everywhere.
-There were also clouds of different colours.
+There were also clouds of different colors.
 He also created three other gods: a little girl, a Sun-God and a small boy.

 Then he created celestial phenomena, the winds, the tarantula, and the earth from the sweat of the four gods mixed together in the Creator's palms, from a small round, brown ball, not much larger than a bean.
 The world was expanded to its current size by the gods kicking the small brown ball until it expanded.
 Creator told Wind to go inside the ball and to blow it up.